Depth-efficient proofs of quantumness: Introduction

 \subsection{Related work}

-One of the first computational tests of quantum advantage was proposed in~\cite{shepherd2009temporally}, for certifying that a quantum prover can perform \emph{instantaneous quantum polynomial-time computations} (\textsf{IQP}).
+One of the first efficient computational tests of quantum advantage was proposed in~\cite{shepherd2009temporally}, for certifying that a quantum prover can perform \emph{instantaneous quantum polynomial-time computations} (\textsf{IQP}).
 However, that test was based on a non-standard hardness assumption and it was later shown that there is an efficient classical algorithm which passes the test~\cite{kahanamoku2019forging}.

-The first proof of quantumness based on LWE originated with the works of Mahadev~\cite{mahadev2018classical} and Brakerski et al.~\cite{brakerski2018cryptographic}.
-The latter is the proof of quantumness based on a strong TCF outlined in the introduction.
+The first proof of quantumness based on LWE originated with the work of Brakerski et al.~\cite{brakerski2018cryptographic}.
+This is the proof of quantumness based on a strong TCF outlined in the introduction.
+As explained there, the protocol also serves as a certifiable random number generator.
 A subsequent work achieved a non-interactive version of this protocol in the \emph{quantum random-oracle model}~\cite{brakerski2020simpler}.
 Notably, in that protocol the adaptive hardcore bit property is not required, however the protocol does make use of a hash function (in addition to the TCF) modeled as a random oracle.

 The second proof of quantumness we outlined, based on regular TCFs, was introduced in~\cite{kahanamokumeyer2021classicallyverifiable}.
 There the authors achieve more efficient proofs of quantumness by removing the requirement of the adaptive hardcore bit and using TCFs having a lower circuit complexity compared to the ones based on LWE.
 However, as mentioned, the cost of doing this is introducing additional rounds of interaction between the verifier and the prover (in the form of the Bell-like measurement of the equation test).